Dshep98/2143-OOP-Shepherd/Assignments/A06/README.md

 ## Assignment 6: Prime Factor
 ### Dominique Shepherd

-#### FORE WARNING: program is complete but the the reading of the prime has to be fixed

 ### Description: This program reads in numbers from a file to determine if their prime or not.
 If a number is prime the program should print prime and if not print the factors of the number.

 ### Files